bwsw/sj-platform/SJDocs/source/SJ_Engines.rst

 If there is no state the checkpoint is performed and the cycle starts again from collecting new messages into batches.

+.. tip:: The engine utilizes methods provided by its module.
+The description of the methods you can find at the :ref:`batch-module` section.

 .. _Output_Streaming_Engine:

 Output Streaming Engine